-The Guidance Office and Counseling Center recommends the following list of 20 tips for parents of seniors (and juniors)
+The Student Services Office recommends the following list of 20 tips for parents of seniors (and juniors)

 regarding the college search and application process.

 1. Be realistic

 2. Look for the "right fit."
 The chemistry between your child and the college is crucial.

 4. Be supportive and caring.
 Nagging helps no one.